“It’s not rocket science.”

 - The payroll preparation industry has a lot of competition and many excellent providers.
 As a result, it’s highly price competitive.
 You will get good value for your dollar.

-The ADPs, Paychex and Heartlands of the world, plus their many competitors, offer a valuable service.
+The ADPs, Paychex and Gustos of the world, plus their many competitors, offer a valuable service.
 These companies typically take your payroll information and produce paychecks.
 They also make your withholding tax deposits, file your quarterly reports, and prepare the year-end W2s.
 It makes sense to leverage their knowledge and systems while reducing your risks and freeing up your time.

 How to Get Started